infinite-table/infinite-react/www/pages/docs/latest/learn/keyboard-navigation/navigating-cells.page.md

 ---
-title: Keyboard Navigation for Cells
+title: Keyboard Navigation for Table Cells
+description: Documentation for Cell Keyboard Navigation for your React Infinite Table DataGrid component
 ---

-By default, <PropLink name="keyboardNavigation" code={false}>keyboard navigation</PropLink> for cells is enabled in Infinite Table.
+By default, <PropLink name="keyboardNavigation" code={false}>keyboard navigation</PropLink> for table cells is enabled in React Infinite Table.
 When a cell is clicked, it shows a highlight that indicates it is the currently active cell.
 From that point onwards, the user can use the keyboard to navigate the table cells.

 <Sandpack>